Sea of Love (film): Plot

 Frank and Helen go to his place against his better judgment and a warning from Sherman.
 They become passionate, but Frank panics when he finds a gun in her purse.
-Helen explains that she keeps the starting pistol because she has been scared lately.
+Helen explains that she keeps the starting pistol because she has been frightened lately.
 Frank apologizes, and they have sex.
 The couple begin a romance.
-He has a chance to obtain Helen's fingerprints on a glass but decides to wipe the glass clean.
+He has a chance to obtain Helen's fingerprints on a glass but chooses to wipe the glass clean.
 Their relationship becomes strained when she discovers that he is a police officer.
-One night, when he is drunk, he almost tells Helen that was involved in a sting.
+One night, when he is drunk, he almost tells Helen that they were involved in a sting.
 He starts to confess his feelings for her, but discovers that she responded to each of the victims' ads.
 When he confronts her, Helen refuses to admit to anything.
 He tells her to leave.

-Moments later, the real killer bursts into the apartment: Helen's ex-husband Terry, who has been stalking Helen and killing the men who she dates.
+Moments later, the real killer bursts into the apartment: Helen's ex-husband Terry, who has been stalking Helen and killing the men she dates.
 At gunpoint, he makes Frank lie on his bed and show how he made love to Helen as he had done to his other victims before murdering them.
-Frank manages to overpower Terry and tries to call the police, but Terry lunges at him and, in the ensuing struggle, is thrown through the bedroom window to his death.
+Frank manages to overpower Terry and tries to call the police, but Terry lunges at him and, in the ensuing struggle, Terry is thrown through the bedroom window to his death.

 Several weeks later, a newly sober Frank meets Sherman in a bar and reunites with Helen.
 She forgives him, and they resume their relationship.